Jamir Watkins

 Jamir Kamal Watkins (born July 6, 2001) is an American professional basketball player for the Washington Wizards of the National Basketball Association (NBA), on a two-way contract with the Capital City Go-Go of the NBA G League.
-He played college basketball for the VCU Rams and the Florida State Seminoles.
+He played college basketball for the VCU Rams and Florida State Seminoles.

-Early life and high school career
+Early life

 Raised in Trenton, New Jersey, Watkins attended Trenton Catholic Academy in Mercer County, New Jersey.
 Coming out of high school, Watkins was rated as a three-star recruit and committed to playing college basketball for VCU.

 College career

 VCU

-As a freshman in 2020–21, Watkins appeared in 26 games with two starts, where he averaged 7.2 points, 2.6 rebounds, 0.7 assists, and 0.9 steals per game.
+As a freshman in 2020–21, Watkins appeared in 26 games with two starts, where he averaged 7.2 points, 2.6 rebounds, 0.7 assists and 0.9 steals per game.
 He missed the entire 2021–22 season due to a knee injury.
-On December 17, 2023, Watkins scored 22 points versus the Northern Illinois.
-On January 20, 2023, he scored a game-high 15 points, while also adding ten rebounds, two assists, two steals, and two blocks, in a win over Richmond.
-In the first round of the A-10 conference tournament, Watkins scored 11 points, while also tallying six rebounds, two assists, and three blocks.
+On December 17, 2022, Watkins scored 22 points versus the Northern Illinois.
+On January 20, 2023, he scored a game-high 15 points, while also adding ten rebounds, two assists, two steals and two blocks, in a win over Richmond.
+In the first round of the A-10 conference tournament, Watkins scored 11 points, while also tallying six rebounds, two assists and three blocks.
 In the 2022–23 season, he averaged 9.5 points, 5.4 rebounds, 1.5 assists and 1.2 steals per game.
 After the season, Watkins entered his name into the NCAA transfer portal.

 Florida State

 Watkins transferred to play for the Florida State Seminoles.
 On January 23, 2024, he notched 27 points and 11 rebounds in a win over Syracuse.
 In the second round of the 2024 ACC tournament, Watkins scored a career-high 34 points with 11 rebounds and four steals.
-During the 2023–24 season, he started all 33 games for Florida State, where he averaged 15.6 points a game, six rebounds, and 2.8 assists, while also adding 64 steals and 26 blocks, en route to being named an all-ACC honorable mention.
+During the 2023–24 season, he started all 33 games for Florida State, where he averaged 15.6 points a game, six rebounds and 2.8 assists, while also adding 64 steals and 26 blocks, en route to being named an all-ACC honorable mention.
 After the season, Watkins declared for the 2024 NBA draft, but eventually withdrew and returned to Florida State.
 On November 9, 2024, Watkins scored 30 points, while also adding six rebounds and an assist in a win over Rice.
-On December 14, 2024, he dropped 29 points, four rebounds, five assists, a steal, and a block in a win over Tulane.
+On December 14, 2024, he dropped 29 points, four rebounds, five assists, a steal and a block in a win over Tulane.